2022 Indiana Hoosiers football team

 The 2022 Indiana Hoosiers football team represented Indiana University in the 2022 NCAA Division I FBS football season.
 The Hoosiers played their home games at Memorial Stadium in Bloomington, Indiana and competed as a member of the East Division of the Big Ten Conference.
 The team was led by sixth-year head coach Tom Allen.
 They finished the season 4–8, 2–7 in Big Ten play to finish in sixth place in the East division.

-Previous season

-Following the Hoosiers' finish in 2020 (the best since the 1967 season), the 2021 team finished the 2021 season 2–10, 0–9 in Big Ten play to finish in last place in the East division.
-Indiana's two wins were against non-conference opponents Idaho and Western Kentucky.

-Following the end of the 2021 season, Indiana would release or see the departure of several position coaches, including offensive coordinator Nick Sheridan (who was hired by Washington) and defensive coordinator Charlton Warren, as well as the transfer of former starting quarterback Michael Penix Jr.